- Use of Computing and Communication Facilities Policy

 - after approval has been obtained from the Vice-Chancellor or delegated officer; and

 - if the access is permitted by law."

-All information reported to the Information Security Officer shall be treated in the strictest confidence.
+All information reported to the ITS Security Team shall be treated in the strictest confidence.
 Any reported information will be logged and relevant action taken, including reporting to relevant School or Section heads and other management as required.

 How to ensure that there will be minimal disruption to ITS services in the event of a disaster or the implementation of changes to systems and/or associated infrastructure.

 All major systems within the University computing infrastructure are backed up on a regular basis.
 Information Technology Services have a Backup Strategy which details the frequency of backups.
-It is also strongly advised that all users save their work to their network drive as this drive is backed up and any loss or damage to files can often be rectified by the restoration of the files from an existing backup.
+It is also strongly advised that all users save their work to University supplied storage services as these services are backed up and any loss or damage to files can often be rectified by the restoration of the files from an existing backup.